 And when it comes to software development, it is the same.
 Without any data on productivity, the uncertainty of estimates will be very high.
 If we obtain data on former projects, we will be able to calibrate the estimation model with the studied context et reduce the uncertainty of the estimation.

-Within organizations with a mature software development process, an effective risk management and an appropriate planning, enable to have less productivity variation between projects.
-That is, the uncertainty decreases, the accuracy of estimation increases.
+Within organizations with a mature software development process, an effective risk management and an appropriate planning would make it possible to have less productivity variation between projects.
+That is to say, when the uncertainty decreases, the accuracy of estimation increases.

 A project estimate is an evaluation of the effort and duration of a project, depending on unknown data, hypothesis and estimation models.

 The quality of known and unknown data highly influences the results.
-It is then necessary to check that the initial hypothesis are always respected and, for the most structuring ones, to treat them as risks.
+It is then necessary to verify that the initial hypotheses are always respected and, for the most structuring ones, to treat them as risks.

-To improve estimation models, there is no substitute to projects summaries and gauging based on actual data.
+To improve the estimation models, there is no substitute for projects summaries and gaugings based on actual data.

-Finally, when we present an estimate, it is essential to specify the level of uncertainty, thanks to a 3-point estimate: Min, Probable, Max.
+Finally, when we present an estimate, it is essential to specify the level of uncertainty by resorting to a 3-point estimate: Min, Probable, Max.